Inspire a LINK Unlimited Scholar!

 Are there financial requirements for LINK mentors?

 LINK is 100% privately funded with financial support from individual donors, foundations and corporations, as well as from mentors.
-We ask our mentors to make an annual financial contribution, ranging from $3,000-$10,000 , to help offset LINK’s tuition scholarship and programming expenses for our scholars.
+We ask our mentors to make an annual financial contribution, ranging from $3,000-$10,000/year or $250+/month, for 4 consecutive years to help support LINK’s tuition scholarship and comprehensive wraparound services.

 Our model also includes the expectation that scholars’ families contribute toward tuition.